New solar plant powers 40,000 Ugandan homes

 The new plant would mean computers and Internet access, says Ochakara -- valuable assets for her students' education.

-Access Solar has already provided 100 solar lights to the teacher's village, a taste of what is to come from the power lines.
+Access Power has already provided 100 solar lights to the teacher's village, a taste of what is to come from the power lines.

 The scale of the challenge is immense in Uganda, with less than 20% of the country connected to electricity.
-Many villages still face a long wait and uncertain prospects of joining the lucky few, but Access Solar claim that their intervention will be the first of many.
+Many villages still face a long wait and uncertain prospects of joining the lucky few, but Access Power claim that their intervention will be the first of many.

 "We will certainly look into the future into the expansion of the power plant," says El Chaar.
 "There are no technical reasons that prevent us from that expansion.
 And we definitely believe that this is in the books.